 HENRY ROSE + IFF First 100% transparent fine fragrance "I set out to see if it was possible to develop a line of fine fragrances providing you don't need to sacrifice quality and sophistication for safety.
-And we did it!" - Michelle Pfeiffer, Founder, Henry Rose "This collaboration between Cradle to Cradle [chemists at MBDC], the Environmental Working Group is unprecedented.
-Not only have we broken new ground with our product - the first fine fragrance that is 100 percent transparent with its ingredients - but environmentalists and the fragrance industry were able to reach across the aisle to work together towards a common goal: creating a product that is safer for humans and the planet." - Melina Polly, CEO, Henry Rose

-Circular conomy Fragrance achieved Platinum level due to being free of molecules likely to cause allergic reactions as well as any ingredients on the Cradle to Cradle banned list Henry Rose is created to safely biodegrade in natural systems, while bottles are made from 90% recycled glass, which is also recyclable, alongside compostable caps IFF carbon reduction strategy focuses on increasing the amount of renewable energy purchased including working to procure more than 75% of electricity from clean, renewable sources by 2025 IFF reduced water use in manufacturing processes by 66% between 2010 and 2018 Henry Rose donated a portion of proceeds to farming families in Haiti as part of a partnership with Heifer International
+And we did it!" - Michelle Pfeiffer, Founder, Henry Rose "This collaboration between Cradle to Cradle [chemists at MBDC], the Environmental Working Group and IFF is unprecedented.
+Not only have we broken new ground with our product - the first fine fragrance that is 100 percent transparent with its ingredients - but environmentalists and the fragrance industry were able to reach across the aisle to work together towards our common goal." -Melina Polly, former CEO, Henry Rose MATERIAL HEALTH: SILVER Fragrance achieved Silver level and is free of molecules likely to cause allergic reactions as well as any ingredients on the Cradle to Cradle banned list PRODUCT CIRCULARITY: GOLD Henry Rose is created to safely biodegrade in natural systems.
+Bottles are made from 90% recycled glass, which is also recyclable, and include compostable caps CLEAN AIR & CLIMATE PROTECTION: GOLD IFF is committed to using renewable energy in its manufacturing and has a goal to procure 75% of its electricity needs from clean, renewable sources by 2025 WATER & SOIL STEWARDSHIP: SILVER IFF reduced water use in manufacturing processes by 66% between 2010 and 2019, surpassing its goal of reaching 50% below 2010 levels by 2020 SOCIAL FAIRNESS: GOLD Henry Rose donated a portion of proceeds to farming families in Haiti as part of a partnership with IFF and Heifer International